Michigan Law Review submission guidelines vary by content type, as follows.

 Articles & Essays

 MLR receives submissions of articles and essays exclusively through Scholastica.
-Our Scholastica portal closed on Sunday, March 6, 2022, at 5PM ET, and we are no longer accepting new Article submissions at this time.
-We will reopen for Article submissions in August 2022.
+Our Scholastica portal closed on Monday, August 8, 2022, at 4PM ET, and we are no longer accepting new Article submissions at this time.
+We will reopen for Article submissions in early 2023.

 We recognize that this is a challenging time for everyone, including authors, and that the burdens of working tend to exacerbate existing disparities.
 The MLR Articles Office wants to reaffirm that we consider pieces on a rolling basis through the spring selection season and will consider submissions again in the fall.